lumeland/theme-ebook/src/index.md

 "No," Scheme said.
 "Of course not.
 We need your help."

 We took places around the fire, and Scheme began to unspool the saga.
-"This will sound strange, but there are other worlds like ours---and other Bay Areas.
+"This will sound strange, but there are other worlds like oursand other Bay Areas.
 One of them has become our enemy.
-They call themselves Bay One, and---"
+They call themselves Bay One, and"

 "Yes," Quintessandra interrupted.
 "I know."

 Scheme's mouth hung open.

 "In their world, they didn't pave the bay," Quintessandra said.
-"They didn't build"---she made an airy gesture that encompassed the ship, the city, everything---"any of this.
+"They didn't build"she made an airy gesture that encompassed the ship, the city, everything"any of this.
 I know.
 I've seen it.
 They tried to recruit me."

 "Of course," Scheme muttered.
 "You must have been the first person they wanted."